 Departmental Office: 708 Hamilton; 854-3941

-The Department of Slavic Languages and Literatures is devoted to the study of the cultures, lieratures, and languages of Russia and other Slavic peoples and lands.
-We approach our study and teaching of these cultures with an eye to their specificity and, at the same time, with attention to their interaction with other cultures, in history and in the contemporary global context.
-We focus not only on the rich literary tradition but also on the film, theater, politics, art, music, media, religious thought, critical theory, and intellectual history of Russians and other Slavs.
+The Department of Slavic Languages and Literatures is devoted to the study of the cultures, literatures, and languages of Russia and other Slavic peoples and lands.
+We approach our study and teaching of these cultures with an eye to their specificity and attention to their interaction with other cultures, in history and in the contemporary global context.
+We focus not only on the rich literary tradition, but also on the film, theater, politics, art, music, media, religious thought, critical theory, and intellectual history of Russians and other Slavs.
 Our approach is interdisciplinary.

 Students who take our courses have different interests.
 Many of our courses are taught in English with readings in English and have no prerequisites.
 As a consequence, our majors and concentrators are joined by students from other literature departments, by students of history and political science who have a particular interest in the Slavic region, and by others who are drawn to the subject matter for a variety of intellectual and practical reasons.

-Guided by the director of undergraduate studies and other faculty members, students who major in Slavic develop a course of study that suits their intellectual interests and educational goals.
-They choose from three tracks: Russian Language and Culture (for students with a strong interest in mastering the language), Russian Literature and Culture (for students who want to focus on literary and cultural studies), and Slavic Studies (a flexible regional studies major for those interested in one or more Slavic cultures).
+Guided by the director of undergraduate studies and other faculty members, students majoring in Slavic create a program that suits their intellectual interests and academic goals.
+They choose from three tracks: Russian Language and Culture (for those with a strong interest in mastering the language), Russian Literature and Culture (for those who want to focus on literary and cultural studies), and Slavic Studies (a flexible regional studies major for those interested in one or more Slavic cultures).
 In each major, students may count related courses in other departments among their electives.

 In addition to its majors, the department offers five concentrations.
-Three are analogous to the major tracks above (Russian Language and Culture, Russian Literature and Culture, and Slavic Studies).
-In addition, there is a concentration in Russian Literature that does not require study of the language and another concentration in Slavic Cultures that allows students to focus on a Slavic language and culture other than Russian.
+Three are analogous to the major tracks (Russian Language and Culture, Russian Literature and Culture, and Slavic Studies).
+There is also a concentration in Russian Literature that does not require language study and another concentration in Slavic Cultures that allows students to focus on a Slavic language and culture other than Russian.

 Motivated seniors are encouraged but not required to write a senior thesis.
-Those who write a thesis enroll in the Senior Seminar in the fall semester and then work individually with a thesis adviser.
-In recent years, students have written on a wide range of topics in literature, culture, media, and politics.
+Those who write a thesis enroll in the Senior Seminar in the fall term and work individually with a thesis adviser.
+Students have written on a wide range of topics in literature, culture, media, and politics.

 Slavic Culture at Columbia Outside of the Classroom

 All interested students are welcome to take part in departmental activities, such as conversation hours, Slavic student organizations, the department's various film series (Russian, East Central European, Central Asian, and Ukrainian), and the country's first undergraduate journal of Eastern European and Eurasian Culture, The Birch.
-The Slavic Department has close ties to the Harriman Institute and the East Central European Center, the two institutes relevant to our area of studies.
-Both have very rich programs of lectures, symposia, performances, and conferences and welcome undergraduates.
+The Slavic Department has close ties to the Harriman Institute and the East Central European Center, which sponsor lectures, symposia, performances, and conferences.

 Study and Research Abroad